EdgeEX — Course options overview

 Student resource availability

-Allows educators to enable or disable the following options for student note-taking:
+Allows educators to enable or disable the following options:

 • Display guided notes.